scossu/lakesuperior/docs/fcrepo4_deltas.rst

 hard-coded in its code, but in any event, the ``/rest`` endpoint is provided for backwards compatibility.

+Future implementations of the Fedora API specs may employ a "versioned" endpoint scheme that allows multiple Fedora API versions to be available to the client, e.g. ``/ldp/fc4`` for the current LDP API version, ``/ldp/fc5`` for Fedora version 5.x, etc.

 Automatic LDP class assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~